CassandraB670/holbertonschool-web_front_end/html_advanced/README.md

     create the nav tag inside the header tag it should remain empty for now
 Does not need to pass W3C

+Task 8 - Level 1 headings
+    File 8-index.html

+Copy the content of 7-index.html into 8-index.html

+    create the level 1 heading inside your main before your sections put text Homepage in your heading tag
+Does not need to pass W3C